 Participants can obtain only one badge for the completion of a county section, independently from the done kilometres.

-Participants can obtain the badge of the Children Blue Trail and the county badges independently from each other.
+Participants can obtain the badge of the Junior Blue Trail Hike and the county badges independently from each other.

-The system of validation at the Children Blue Trail is same with the National blue Trail.
+The system of validation at the Junior Blue Trail Hike is the same as the National Blue Trail.

-The completed distance in the frame of Children Blue Trail may be included in the performance of the National Blue Trail, too.
+The completed distance in the frame of Junior Blue Trail Hike may be included in the performance of the National Blue Trail, too.

-Participants can get the badge of the Children Blue Trail and the badges of the county sections at the Magyar Természetjáró Szövetség after validated completion.
+Participants can get the badge of the Junior Blue Trail Hike and the badges of the county sections at the Magyar Természetjáró Szövetség after validated completion.

 Who can be the performer of the National Blue Trail?

-Anybody can hike freely the whole route of the National Blue Trail, but the hiker becomes official performer only by the compliance of the rules of the announcement – which are located in the validation booklet, too.
+Anybody can hike freely the whole route of the National Blue Trail, but the hiker becomes official performer only by the compliance of the rules of the announcement – which are located in the hiking log, too.

-Where do hikers stamp into the validation booklet?
+Where do hikers stamp into the hiking log?

-Hikers have to stamp on those places, where the empty frames in the booklet serving to stamping show this.
-They have to use the unique stamps of the National blue Trail, which contain the exact name of the place and a small, specific picture.
-There are places, where many stamps are located close to each other with same name and graphic.
+Hikers have to stamp on those places, where the empty frames in the hiking log serving to stamp, show this.
+They have to use the unique stamps of the National Blue Trail, which contain the exact name of the place and a small, specific picture.
+There are places, where many stamps are located close to each other with the same name and graphic.
 Of course, it is enough to use only one stamp in this case.
 The stamps with same name and picture are connected to each other with a thin line on the sketches.
-If hikers would like to collect other souvenir stamps, they can do it on the last pages of the validation booklet, they are reserved for notes and souvenir stamps.
+If hikers would like to collect other souvenir stamps, they can do it on the last pages of the Hiking Log and Passport, they are reserved for notes and souvenir stamps.